holgerbrandl/joblist/README.md

 If no <joblist_file> is provided, jl will use '.jobs' as default

 ```
-All commands provide more specfic help if needed (e.g.  `jl submit --help`)
+All commands provide more specific help if needed (e.g.  `jl submit --help`)

 Submit some jobs with bsub/sbatch as you're used to and use jl for blocking and monitoring and final status handling:
 ```